RMIT University (RMIT) is committed to safeguarding student privacy and requires all students to read and understand the

-- For students eligible for FEE-HELP, HECS-HELP, VET FEE-HELP, SA-HELP, OS-HELP or VET Student Loans, to assess you entitlement to Commonwealth assistance under the Higher Education Support Act 2003 and VET Student Loans Act 2016, and allocation of your Commonwealth Higher Education Student Support Number (CHESSN).
+- For students eligible for FEE-HELP, HECS-HELP, SA-HELP, OS-HELP or VET Student Loans, to assess your entitlement to Commonwealth assistance under the Higher Education Support Act 2003 and VET Student Loans Act 2016, and allocation of your Commonwealth Higher Education Student Support Number (CHESSN).
 The CHESSN is a number that uniquely identifies a Commonwealth assisted student.
 You can use your CHESSN to access information on your Commonwealth assistance through myUniAssist.

 - For vocational education students, releasing information to assist with the allocation of a Victorian Student Number (VSN) and updating personal information on the Victorian Student Register.

-- Reporting vocational education student and training activity data to the Department of Education and Training Victoria in accordance with Victorian VET Student Statistical Collection Guidelines, which may include information provided during enrolment and unique identifiers such as the VSN and the Commonwealth’s Unique Student Identifier (USI).
-See also: special acknowledgments for vocational education students, below.
+- Reporting vocational education student and training activity data to the Department of Education and Training Victoria in accordance with Victorian VET Student Statistical Collection Guidelines.
+See special acknowledgments for vocational education students, below.

 - Reporting relevant information to the Department of Foreign Affairs and Trade (DFAT) and other external parties engaged by the University to provide services under the Australia Awards Scholarship program for the administration of Australia Awards Scholarships.